The Method 2 is to use the

 # method is to be called to stop the application.
 The stop class name

-# is followed by a flag which controls whether or not the Wrapper should
+# is followed by a flag that controls whether or not the Wrapper should

 # wait for all non daemon threads to complete before exiting the JVM.